Get Your Music on Spotify Playlists

 Build a professional profile

-Make your profile as attractive as possible and craft a compelling artist biography.
+Make your profile as attractive as possible by crafting a compelling artist biography.
 Your profile has to reflect your branding (who you are as an artist and your musical style) and be consistent with other channels (website, social media, newsletter, posters, etc.)

 Use a Spotify distributor